ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

  - Nothing is needed from your side in pom.xml or application.properties.
 Dependency is already added and properties are already set.
  - No new file need to be created.
  - If you will try to run testcases without providing solution, all Testcases will fail.
+ - You can refer to [link](https://razorpay.com/docs/api/payments/payment-links/create-upi/) for help.